mxashlynn/Parquet/Documentation/Parquet_API.md

 Highlight the given [Location](#T-ParquetClassLibrary-Location 'ParquetClassLibrary.Location') via the UI, perhaps by camera movement or particle effect.

-<a name='T-ParquetClassLibrary-Rules-Recipes-Craft'></a>
+<a name='T-ParquetClassLibrary-Crafts-Craft'></a>
 ## Craft `type`

 ##### Namespace

-ParquetClassLibrary.Rules.Recipes
+ParquetClassLibrary.Crafts

 ##### Summary

-Provides crafting recipe requirements for the game.
+Provides parameters for [CraftingRecipe](#T-ParquetClassLibrary-Crafts-CraftingRecipe 'ParquetClassLibrary.Crafts.CraftingRecipe')s.

-<a name='P-ParquetClassLibrary-Rules-Recipes-Craft-IngredientCount'></a>
+<a name='P-ParquetClassLibrary-Crafts-Craft-IngredientCount'></a>
 ### IngredientCount `property`

 ##### Summary

 Number of ingredient categories per recipe.

-<a name='P-ParquetClassLibrary-Rules-Recipes-Craft-ProductCount'></a>
+<a name='P-ParquetClassLibrary-Crafts-Craft-ProductCount'></a>
 ### ProductCount `property`

 ##### Summary